midhunkalarikkal/FullDomain/Notes/React.md

 ### `CDN LINKS FOR REACT` ###
 ==================================
 "Using React via CDN is not an ideal approach for larger applications because multiple network calls may occur, which can impact performance.
-Additionally, you'll need to manually update the URL whenever a new version of React is released."
+Additionally, we'll need to manually update the URL whenever a new version of React is released."

 ### How CDN Links for React Work ###
 CDNs host popular libraries like React.
-When you include a React CDN link in your HTML file, the React JavaScript files (either the development or production version) are fetched from the CDN's global servers.
+When we include a React CDN link in our HTML file, the React JavaScript files (either the development or production version) are fetched from the CDN's global servers.

 ### Loading React via URL ###
-You include the CDN links in the `<script>` tag in your HTML file, and the browser fetches the library from the closest CDN server, improving load time.
+we include the CDN links in the `<script>` tag in our HTML file, and the browser fetches the library from the closest CDN server, improving load time.